gettyimages-2169080607.jpg

-After 26 races to get to this point, 16 drivers have done what they've needed to do in order to stand out above the rest of the NASCAR Cup Series field.
-Now, the NASCAR playoffs begin, with 10 races and four rounds separating one driver from the Bill France Cup and the right to forever be called a NASCAR Cup Series champion.
+After 26 races, 16 drivers did what they needed to do to stand out above the rest of the NASCAR Cup Series field.
+Now, the NASCAR playoffs are well underway, with 10 races and four rounds separating one driver from the Bill France Cup and the right to forever be called a NASCAR Cup Series champion.

 NASCAR playoffs rules